Probation Officer Career Opportunities

 Probation Officers in B.C. report a high degree of personal job suitability and value teamwork and cooperation with their colleagues.
 Probation Officers are members of the BC Government and Service Employees Union (BCGEU).
-Community Corrections offers competitive salaries and a comprehensive benefits package in accordance with the current Master Agreement.
-Financial compensation is at grid level Social Program Officer 24 or Probation Interviewer 15, depending on the Officer’s classification.
+Community Corrections offers competitive salaries and a comprehensive benefits package in accordance with the current Main Agreement.
+Financial compensation is at grid level Social Program Officer 24 or Probation Interviewer 15, depending on the officer’s classification.
 Please review the Total Compensation information for a Probation Officer 14 Step 5 (PDF, 201KB) and for a Probation Officer 24 Step 5 (PDF, 238KB).
-To learn more, review the applicant information packages for a Probation Officer 14 (PDF, 525KB) and for a Probation Officer 24 (PDF, 777KB).
+To learn more, review the applicant information packages for a Probation Officer 14 (PDF, 309KB) and for a Probation Officer 24 (PDF, 408KB).

 Applicant Process & Postings

 Permanent Probation Officer positions and auxiliary positions over six months in duration are advertised through the BC Careers Opportunities website.
 Auxiliary positions of less than six months may be filled through a local process.
 Interested applicants should contact the Local Manager of a specific office to inquire about short term opportunities.
-A list of Community Corrections offices can be found here.
+Please review the list of Community Corrections offices.